study-groups/bioinformatics-study-group/README.md

 Transcription Start Sites (TSS) and show that a model trained on one organism (e.g. human) can be used to predict TSS in a different specie (e.g. mouse)

+## Resources

+- [Bioinformatics Algorithms](https://www.bioinformaticsalgorithms.org/): Book and methodology by Phillip Compeau and Pavel Pevzner.
+Great.
+   - [Bioinformatics I: Finding Hidden Messages in DNA at Stepik](https://stepik.org/course/55929/promo#toc): by Phillip Compeau and Pavel Pevzner.
+The first half of the course, we investigate DNA replication, and ask the question, where in the genome does DNA replication begin?
+We will see that we can answer this question for many bacteria using only some straightforward algorithms to look for hidden messages in the genome.
+   - [DNA Analysis on Coursera by Pavel Pevzner and Phillip Compeau](https://www.coursera.org/learn/dna-analysis): 8 part course on DNA statistics.

+- [Rosalind](http://rosalind.info/problems/locations): Rosalind is a platform for learning bioinformatics and programming through problem solving.

 ## Data Sets
 - [Google genomics data sets](https://cloud.google.com/genomics/docs/public-datasets/) Cloud Genomics provides a variety of public datasets that you can access for free and integrate into your applications.
 Google hosts these datasets, providing public access to the data.